dockerizedrupal/drupalcamp-baltics-2015/The Talk.md

 These are the exact issues that you can solve by using containers instead of virtual machines for development.

-Then you may ask now, why isn't everybody using containers instead of virtual machines?
+Now you may ask, why isn't everyone using containers instead of virtual machines?

 The primary disadvantage of operating-system-level virtualization in my opinion